Plantar Fasciitis Treatment in Baton Rouge

 - Ice – To help reduce inflammation and improve pain, patients are often instructed to apply ice regularly.
 A common and effective technique is to roll the foot over a frozen water bottle for about 20 minutes, several times a day.

 - Anti-inflammatory Drugs – Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen can help ease both pain and inflammation throughout the recovery process.
-Physicians may also prescribe injections of cortisone, a powerful anti-inflammatory steroid.
+Another treatment option for plantar fasciitis are prescribed injections of cortisone, a powerful anti-inflammatory steroid.

 - Physical Therapy – Physical therapy is a useful tool for plantar fasciitis patients, as therapists can provide specific exercises and stretching techniques to loosen the tendon and bring relief.